Churches in Philadelphia region get creative for Ash Wednesday

 It's as simple as it sounds.
 Gerdts and Pastor Nikki Passante will be waiting under their stone portico from 12 p.m. to 1:00 p.m. and 5:00 p.m. to 6:00 p.m.

-"One of the great things about this congregation is it has made a conscious choice not to worship together until everyone can worship together so no one feel excluded," said Passante.
+"One of the great things about this congregation is it has made a conscious choice not to worship together until everyone can worship together so no one feels excluded," said Passante.

 The African Episcopal Church of St. Thomas in Overbrook is offering walk-up ashes at the front door.
 Father Martini Shaw says he won't physically be touching anyone either.